-When I first started running, I hated it.
-I suffered from blisters, unsupported bosoms, and irritated skin from seams, and it seemed insanely hard.
-I wish someone had sat me down and told me these basic tips and tricks to help smooth my transition from non-runner to runner.
+When I first got into running, I experienced everything from painful blisters to chafing to unsupported bosoms — no wonder I hated it.
+I wish someone had sat me down and told me these basic tips and tricks to help smooth my transition from nonrunner to runner.
 If you're just starting out on your own journey pounding the pavement or treadmill belt, here are things you should know about running.

 It Gets Easier